takuya-motoshima/express-hbs-compile/README.md

 - {string} <code>extname?</code> Extension for layout and partial templates.
 Default is `.hbs`&quot;.
 - {string} <code>contentHelperName?</code> Override the &#039;contentFor&#039; helper name used in the template.
 - {string} <code>blockHelperName?</code> Override the &#039;block&#039; helper name used in the template.
+- {{[key: string]: Handlebars.HelperDelegate}} <code>helpers</code> A helper accessible from the template.
+The key is the helper name and the value is the object that will be the helper function.

 #### Return value
 {(filePath: string, data?: object) =&gt; Promise&lt;string&gt;} Returns the render function.